quicwg/base-drafts/draft-ietf-quic-transport.md

 larger than the minimum QUIC packet size.

 All QUIC
-packets (except for PMTUD/DPLPMTUD probe packets) SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped
+packets other than PMTUD/DPLPMTUD probe packets SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped
 {{?RFC8085}}.